-To ensure accuracy and low pressure differential (approx. 20 Bar 300 PSI) throughout the pressure range (69-690 Bar (1,000-10,000 PSI) depending on the pump model), the pressure switch should be used with the pressure regulating valve.
+To ensure accuracy and low pressure differential (approx. 20 bar 300 psi) throughout the pressure range (69-690 bar (1,000-10,000 psi) depending on the pump model), the pressure switch should be used with the pressure regulating valve (on electric units).
 The pressure switch must be set at a pressure lower than the pressure regulating valve to work correctly.

-- The pressure regulating valve can be adjusted to bypass fluid at a given pressure setting while the pump continues to run. - The pressure switch can be adjusted to stop the pump at a given pressure setting.
+- The pressure regulating valve can be adjusted to bypass fluid at a given pressure setting while the pump continues to run. - The pressure switch can be adjusted to stop an electric pump at a given pressure setting.